 The peregrine falcon (Falco peregrinus) is a medium-sized hawk about the size of a crow.
 Once called “duck hawks, ”adults have a distinctive dark hood and moustache, cream-colored throat, blue barring and yellow soft parts.
 Immatures are brown in color with buffy feather edging, heavily streaked underparts, bluish-gray to greenish-yellow soft parts, and a less distinct hood and moustache.
 Adult birds are 15 to 20 inches tall, with females about one-fourth to one-third larger than males.
 In flight, the wings and tail are long and pointed, and the head is relatively large.

 The peregrine falcon is a widely distributed raptor, or bird of prey, found on every continent except Antarctica.
 The name peregrine comes from a Latin word for “wanderer” and refers to its wide-ranging movements.
 Peregrine populations exhibited large-scale declines throughout the world in the mid-1900s primarily because pesticide contamination (mainly DDT) affected normal nesting success.
 In 1970, peregrine falcons in North America were listed as endangered by the U.S. Fish and Wildlife Service.
 Due to a reduction in the use of DDT, reproductive success improved, and populations began increasing; however, the Eastern population had become extinct.
 During the 1970s, programs were begun to restore peregrine populations by releasing young captive-bred birds.
 These efforts have been successful, and peregrines are once again nesting in the East and Midwest.
 In 1989, a single pair of peregrines nested successfully in East Chicago, the first known nesting in Indiana since 1900.
 Prior to that, peregrine falcons were considered rare migrants in Indiana.
 In August, 1999, the peregrine falcon was removed from the federal endangered species list.
-It continues to be protected under the federal Migratory Bird Treaty Act and is still listed as endangered in Indiana.
+It continues to be protected under the federal Migratory Bird Treaty Act and is still listed as special concern in Indiana.

 Historically, peregrine falcons nested along cliffs and river bluffs.
 Although these sites are still used today, peregrine falcons have found urban areas attractive for nesting.
 Large urban and industrial areas have an abundant prey base, a lack of great horned owls, and tall buildings which mimic cliff faces and offer relative solitude far above the streets.
 During migration, peregrines can be found almost anywhere, but marshes are likely spots because peregrines are attracted by shorebirds and waterfowl.
 The southern tip of Lake Michigan is the best place in Indiana to find peregrines because they become concentrated along shorelines during the fall migration from September to November.